cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 - It tells the operating system that it should receive incoming connections on a port number
 - It waits for incoming connections
-- When it recieves a connection, it creates a *new socket* for each client which will be used for communication to that client
+- When it receives a connection, it creates a *new socket* for each client, which will then be used to communicate with that client

 The other end is a *client*:
 - It "connects" to the server using the server’s IP address and the port number